NavyaG-lab/Tech-writer/README.md

 - **Tools** - contains all squads tools that are used to generate and view dashboards.
 - **Infrastructure** - contains all squads infrastructure - clusters, monitoring tools, tech stacks.
 - **Troubleshooting** - contains all service related troubleshooting topics.

+## Contributing

+If you are contributing to the data-platform-docs please be mindful of the following things:

+* Make sure every .md file contains the owner on top and an empty line on bottom.
+Refer existing files.
+* If a new file is added, make sure its relative path is added in `mkdocs.yml`, under `nav`.
+* If a file is deleted make sure the relative path is deleted as well.
+* If a file is renamed, make sure it's updated in the `nav` in the `mkdocs.yml`.

+If you don't want to go through the above list, then before merging your PR, use the following commands to check if all the required tests are passed

+./bin/run-tests
+./bin/local-build.sh

 <!-- markdownlint-disable-file -->